cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

           * Imagery: 16:9 ratio, recommend 1600 x 900 pixels to account for retina displays.

-          * Headings: Any heading size may be used, recommend H2-4.
+          * Headings: H2-4 can be used

-          * Body copy: Avenir paragraph.
+          * Body copy: Avenir paragraph

           * At breakpoints below 601: Heading sizes H3 and above automatically drop down one level and the mobile link style is used for the call to action link(s).
     variation_group_description: "Image and text components consist of an image,